 Set in Paris, the Netflix smash hit Lupin offers a contemporary spin on the legendary capers of gentleman thief Arsène Lupin, who appeared in early twentieth-century stories by French author Maurice Leblanc.
 The series follows master criminal Assane Diop (Omar Sy), who was inspired by the Lupin character as a young man, in his quest for vengeance after his Senegalese immigrant father is framed for the theft of a priceless diamond necklace.
 Diop squares off against the crooked patriarch (Hervé Pierre) of the wealthy and unscrupulous Pellegrini family to expose a criminal conspiracy of thievery, kidnapping, assassins, and corruption.
 Created by George Kay and François Uzan, Lupin is globally renowned as one of the most-watched non-English shows on Netflix.

-The Carsey-Wolf Center is delighted to welcome Jean Beaman (Sociology, UCSB), France Winddance Twine (Sociology, UCSB), and Lisa Parks (Film and Media Studies, UCSB) for a virtual discussion the global success of this series, as well as the provocative ways in which it engages with issues of genre, racial representation, immigrant cultures, and contemporary Paris.
+The Carsey-Wolf Center was delighted to welcome Jean Beaman (Sociology, UCSB), France Winddance Twine (Sociology, UCSB), and Lisa Parks (Film and Media Studies, UCSB) for a virtual discussion the global success of this series, as well as the provocative ways in which it engages with issues of genre, racial representation, immigrant cultures, and contemporary Paris.

 Jean Beaman (Sociology, UCSB)